dasmer/apps/README.md

-All of the apps I've ever written in the order of first contribution date.
+All of the apps I've ever written in the order of my first contribution date.
 These lists are split into personal apps and projects where I contributed a majority or all of the code 📱🖊:octocat:

 ## Apps Owned